RandomPower/IID_validation/README.md

 #### Tj method

-The statistical analysis on the counter C0 is also carried out with a so-called "Tj method", which considers consecutive pairs of `Ti` values and increases C0 whenever the first element of the pair is greater than the second.
-If the pair is comprised of two identical results, it is discarded and recomputed in order to reach a binomial parameter p = 0.5.

-[Fig. 3](#fig-countersTj) shows an example plot for the excursion test with the same parameters used for the "Tx method" above.
+In order to have a predictable and uniform value for `p` throughout the tests and the tested files, a second ratio for the increase of C0 is considered that does not depend on the random value `Tx`.
+Instead of having a fixed reference, the sequences are evaluated in disjointed consecutive pairs: given a statistical test, the counter C0 is increased whenever the result on the jth sequence is greater than the one on the jth+1 sequence.
+If such results turn out to be equal, the pair is discarded, so that the results are normalized and the probability for the counter `C0` to increase is `p` = 0.5 in each iteration.
+[Fig. 3](#fig-countersTj) shows an example plot for the excursion test with parameters `n_symbols` = 1000, `n_permutations` = 200 and `n_iterations` = 500.
-Please note that despite the probability of increasing the counter equal to p = 0.5, the mean of the distribution is approximately equal to the number of `Ti` / 4 (*i.e.* `n_permutations` / 4), because this method effectively halves the number of occasions for the C0 to update, compared to the previous "Tx method".
+Please note that despite the probability of increasing the counter equal to p = 0.5, the mean of the distribution is approximately equal to  `n_permutations` / 4, because this method effectively halves the number of occasions for the `C0` to update, compared to the previous "Tx method".

 <figure id=fig-countersTj>
     <img src="assets/countersTj_excursion.png" alt="Binomial distribution of counters, Tj method">